diffix/reference/docs/computing noise.md

 Note that the tables as shown are the row contributions used to calculate an aggregate.

-For example, the following table should for example be read as AID 1 contributing 6 to the aggregate, AID 2 contributing 5, and AIDs 3 and 4 collectively contributing 4 (as a result of the rows already having been aggregated). `Value` is not to be confused with a row that is being grouped by!
+For example, the following table should be read as AID 1 contributing 6 to the aggregate, AID 2 contributing 5, and AIDs 3 and 4 collectively contributing 4 (as a result of the rows already having been aggregated). `Value` is not to be confused with a row that is being grouped by!

 | Value | AID sets  |
 | ----: | --------- |